Enable Private Service Connect for your workspace

 The following requirements and limitations apply:

 - New workspaces only: You can create a new workspace with Private Service Connect connectivity.
-You cannot add Private Service Connect connectivity to an existing workspace.
+You can't add Private Service Connect connectivity to an existing workspace.

 - Customer-managed VPC is required: You must use a customer-managed VPC.
-You need to create your VPC in the Google Cloud console or with another tool.
+You can create your VPC in the Google Cloud console.
 Next, in the Databricks account console or the API, you create a network configuration that references your VPC and sets additional fields that are specific to Private Service Connect.

 - Enable your account: Databricks must enable your account for the feature.
 To enable Private Service Connect on one or more workspaces, contact your Databricks account team and request to enable it on your account.
 Provide the Google Cloud region and your host project ID to reserve quota for Private Service Connect connections.
 After your account is enabled for Private Service Connect, use the Databricks account console or the API to configure your Private Service Connect objects and create new workspaces.